 And not only do the ghosts themselves always walk on Christmas Eve, but live people always sit and talk about them on Christmas Eve.
 Whenever five or six English-speaking people meet round a fire on Christmas Eve, they start telling each other ghost stories.
 Nothing satisfies us on Christmas Eve but to hear each other tell authentic anecdotes about spectres.
 It is a genial, festive season, and we love to muse upon graves, and dead bodies, and murders, and blood.

 Image Source: Public Domain

 While our modern Christmas looks a little different now, you may find every Christmas you sit with your family and watch A Christmas Carol or even read the book.
-In some small wall, the tradition has kept going, it just looks a bit different.
-We sit around the table remembering those who are no longer with us and spend time with those who matter the most to us.
-With 2020 being a year we are all happy to leave behind, perhaps it is time to reintroduce this old tradition.
+In some small ways, the tradition has kept going, it just looks a bit different.
+We sit around the table remembering those who are no longer with us and spending time with those who matter the most to us.
+With 2021 being a year we are all happy to leave behind, perhaps it is time to reintroduce this old tradition.

 What will you be doing this Christmas eve?

 Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!

 Buy the latest and past issues Haunted Magazine